dkyanakiev/vaul7y/README.md

 ## Why use Vaul7y

-I started the tool purely for personal use as I love tools like [K9s](https://github.com/derailed/k9s) or [Wander](https://github.com/robinovitch61/wander).
+I started the tool purely for personal use as I love tools like [K9s](https://github.com/derailed/k9s), [Wander](https://github.com/robinovitch61/wander) and [damon](https://github.com/hashicorp/damon).
 I generally prefer the use of CLI tools but when it came to vault and looking up at stuff, sometimes having a UI just speeds things up.
 I couldn't find something finished, so decided to write my own.

 ## Video
 ![gif](./images/vaulty-min.gif)